kuiper2000/Applied_Math/_sources/ODE/Special_function.md

 The generating function is sometimes useful in deriving general results.
 For example, we can use the generating function to show that $P_n(-1)=(-1)^n$.
 I will leave this questions to readers.

+Similar to Bessel function, there are also a few recurrence relations in Legendre Polynomials